LiskArchive/lisk-legacy-docs/introduction.md

 The *protocol version* is used e.g. in P2P Communication between Lisk Core nodes, in order to determine, if the nodes have compatible versions of the Lisk protocol implemented.

+## Upgrade vs Migration

+When to upgrade, when to migrate Lisk Core?
+Every time that a new software update of Lisk Core introduces a **hard fork** on the network, you need to **migrate** your existing Lisk Core version.
+In all other cases, you can use the normal upgrade process.

 ## What is Lisk Core?

 [![What is Lisk Core?](https://img.youtube.com/vi/RfF9EPwQDOY/0.jpg)](https://www.youtube.com/watch?v=RfF9EPwQDOY)

 Lisk Core is the program that implements the [Lisk Protocol](/lisk-protocol/introduction.md).
 Every machine must set it up in order to run a node that allows for participation in the network.
 Setting up Lisk Core enables a user to:

-- Contribute to the decentralisation of the Lisk network
-- Explore data recorded on the Lisk blockchain
-- Post transactions to the Lisk blockchain
+- Connect to a [Network](#networks) and communicate with other nodes in the network.
-- Enable/Disable forging for a registered delegate
-- Configure Lisk Core to specific needs, as required
+- Full control to [configure](configuration.md) Lisk Core to specific needs, as required.
+- Create your own [snapshots](#snapshots) of the blockchain
+- Use your own custom Lisk Core node to perform actions on the Lisk blockchain, e.g. with [Lisk Hub](https://github.com/LiskHQ/lisk-docs/blob/master/lisk-hub/introduction.md#network-switcher).
+- [Forge](configuration.md#forging) new blocks (if your are an active delegate).

+By setting up your own node, you contribute to the decentralisation of the Lisk network.

 An instance of Lisk Core is generally detailed in two different ways: